sascristian/HeyberryAI/README.md

             to activate layer/state 0 -> self.tree.reset()
             to get current layer/state -> state = self.tree.current_layer

-            each state as a timer, after changing state this timer starts and at the end resets the tree to disable timer, after doing next/previous -> self.tree.stop_timer()
+            each tree has a timer, after changing state this timer starts and at the end resets the tree to disable timer, after doing next/previous -> self.tree.stop_timer()

+            to go directly to a layer do -> self.tree.activate_layer(layer_num) in this case no timer is started so you should also do - > self.tree.start_timer()

-            on converse -> parse intent/utterance and reset tree if needed (bad sequence)
+            on converse -> parse intent/utterance and manipulate tree if needed (bad sequence)

 check parrot , dictation skill and konami code for state/sequential/continuous events examples

+# Multiple Intent Trees

+Actual trees can be made by making a IntentTree for each intent, we can always do

+            self.tree_1.disable()

+and have an inactive tree to activate later when needed

+            self.tree_1.reset()

+intent parsing in converse method can manipulate correct tree if needed

+this allows for much more complex skills with each intent triggering their own sub-intents / sub - trees

+on demand manipulation of tree layers may also open several unforeseen opportunities for intent data structures

+            self.tree.add_layer([intent_list])
+            self.tree.remove_layer(layer_num)
+            self.tree.replace_layer(self, layer_num, intent_list)
+            list = self.tree.find_layer_num(self, intent_list)

 # Privacy Enhancements (requires network manager)